 There's nothing like a mechanical keyboard.
-We've rounded up six of the best gaming keyboards we've reviewed and put together a buying guide so your next keyboard purchase is the right one.
+We've rounded up seven of the best gaming keyboards we've reviewed and put together a buying guide so your next keyboard purchase is the right one.

 If you're an avid PC gamer, one of the cheapest but most satisfying ways to up your game is with a mechanical keyboard.
-If you've never used one before, it's a big change from your classic low-profile laptop keys or cheap no-brand keyboard that came with your PC, and takes some getting used to, but as you'll see with our guide and the six 'boards on offer here, you can get a great piece of kit for around £100.
+If you've never used one before, it's a big change from your classic low-profile laptop keys or the cheap no-brand keyboard that came with your PC, and takes some getting used to, but as you'll see with our guide and the seven boards on offer here, you can get a great piece of kit for around £100.

 In this guide, we’ll take you through all that you should consider when buying a mechanical gaming keyboard.
 You’ll come away equipped to make the best choice to level up your gaming rig and buy the best gaming keyboard possible.

 In this round-up are our more recent reviews of mechanical keyboards that are still on sale, but if you have any suggestions of other keyboards we should get in for review, let us know in the comments.
 Currently in the works we have reviews of both Razer and Logitech's latest offerings, and if they make the grade we'll add them to this list.

 One of the most confusing elements of a mechanical keyboard are the colour-coded Cherry switches, which you'll find on most brands.
 There are a few exceptions, however – some keyboard manufacturers, such as Razer and Logitech, have their own custom mechanical switches.